jalexanderlabs/GRC-Basics/README.md

 SOC 2 was developed by the American Institute of Certified Public Accountants (AICPA) as a framework for compliance and auditing.
 It focuses mainly on assessing the efficacy of a company's data and security based on the CIA triad.
 SOC 2 also serves to reassure customers, stakeholders and business partners that the company has sufficient controls in place to safeguard its systems, data and sensitive information.
 The framework is crucial for service providers who interact with client data and provides solutions that process, store, or transmit sensitive data.

 Note: When you hear about SOC 2, you will mostly pair it with SOC2 reports.

+Conclusion

+In conclusion, cyber security is constantly changing, and it's crucial to stay ahead of malicious actors trying to exploit systems.
+By understanding the importance of Governance, Risk, and Compliance (GRC) in cyber security, organizations can create strong policies, monitor effectively, and comply with standards like ISO 27001 and NIST 800-53.
+This proactive approach helps protect sensitive systems and prevent serious breaches.